Governance, risk and compliance (GRC): Definitions and resources

 5 tips when implementing GRC

 Implementing a GRC model can seem complex, as it generally includes internal auditing of existing processes and procedures.
 Each established area of the organization will likely have its own way of performing risk assessments or compliance monitoring.
-However, a unified approach with shared expertise is the best way to achieve the overall aims of the organization.
+However, a unified approach with shared expertise is the best way to achieve the organization's overall aims.

 With this in mind, there are ways to make launching the GRC program more straightforward.
 Here are five tips for implementing a GRC framework in an organization.